WPettersson/ghnotifier/README.md

-If you want to use this check my [Rust Port](https://github.com/kunicmarko20/ghnotifier-rs) instead.
+This is a fork from https://github.com/kunicmarko20/ghnotifier

-Python app that will show you number of notifications in your status bar and send you github notifications to your Linux notifications.
+This Python app will show you number of notifications in your status bar and send you github notifications to your Linux notifications.

 # Dependencies:

-Install `pygobject` in your system by following this [guide](https://pygobject.readthedocs.io/en/latest/getting_started.html).
+If you are having trouble with dependencies, try following this [guide](https://pygobject.readthedocs.io/en/latest/getting_started.html).